Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Demonstration of ARPES measurements on quantum materials in a magnetic field

-The Fermi surface mappings without and with a magnetic field are shown in Figs.~\ref{fig:Fig5}a and b, respectively, integrated within a 20 meV energy window around the Fermi level.
-A clear Fermi surface rotation of 14$^\circ$ is observed caused by the magnetic field (Fig.~\ref{fig:Fig5}b).
-Subsequently, we switched off the magnetic field and repeated the measurement without a field to check the results (Fig.~\ref{fig:Fig5}c).
-We noticed a slight increase in the sample temperature (from 38 K to 45 K) due to the Joule heating of the solenoid caused by the electric current.
-This temperature increase can be compensated by opening up the helium flow to increase the cooling power.
-After correctly realigning the Fermi surface map with the magnetic field, we took the corresponding cuts along the nodal direction and around the antinodal region (Fig.~\ref{fig:Fig5}d, e).
+The Fermi surface mappings without and with a magnetic field are shown in Figs.~\ref{fig:Fig6}a and b, respectively, integrated within a 20 meV energy window around the Fermi level.
+A clear Fermi surface rotation of 15$^\circ$ is observed caused by the magnetic field (Fig.~\ref{fig:Fig6}b).
+Subsequently, we switched off the magnetic field and repeated the measurement without a field to check the results (Fig.~\ref{fig:Fig6}c).
+We noticed a slight increase in the sample temperature due to the Joule heating of the solenoid caused by the electric current, which can be compensated by opening up the helium flow to increase the cooling power.
+We can achieve a temperature lower than 12 K at the sample stage while applying a current of 0.2 A on the large solenoid.
+After correctly realigning the Fermi surface map with the magnetic field, we took the corresponding cuts along the nodal direction and around the antinodal region (Fig.~\ref{fig:Fig6}d, e).
 The spectral images along the nodal direction show a steep band dispersion, with a moderate momentum broadening effect measured with a magnetic field.
-The momentum broadening effect can be viewed more clearly from the momentum distribution curves (MDCs) around the Fermi level (Fig.~\ref{fig:Fig5}f).
+The momentum broadening effect can be viewed more clearly from the momentum distribution curves (MDCs) around the Fermi level (Fig.~\ref{fig:Fig6}f).
 MDC measured with the magnetic field (blue line) has a larger peak width than that without a magnetic field (red and green lines).
 The momentum broadening effect not only broadens the line-width along the momentum direction, but also affects the lineshape of spectra along the energy direction, especially when the electronic structure has a steep band dispersion, which we will discuss in the next section.
 However, it has a negligible effect on the energy distribution curve (EDC) when the band dispersion is flat.
-As shown in the cuts around the antinodal region of Bi2212 (Fig.~\ref{fig:Fig5}e), the spectral images exhibit a rather flat band dispersion and the corresponding EDCs (Fig.~\ref{fig:Fig5}g) are almost identical with and without a magnetic field.
+As shown in the cuts around the antinodal region of Bi2201 (Fig.~\ref{fig:Fig6}e), the spectral images exhibit a rather flat band dispersion and the corresponding EDCs (Fig.~\ref{fig:Fig6}g) are almost identical with and without a magnetic field.